-If the universe had doubled in size, so the argument goes, then there'd be no way of telling that it had actually done so.
+If the universe had doubled in size (so the argument goes), then there'd be no way of telling that it had actually done so.
 Thus we couldn't say that it has or that it hasn't doubled in size.
-Nonetheless, isn't it the case that it either has or it hasn't doubled in size?!
+Nonetheless, isn't it the case that it either has or it hasn't doubled in size?
 And if that's the case according to the realist, the statement is indeed determinately true or determinately false.

 The idea that an electron is posited due to phenomena we can observe (along with theory) is parallel - or additional - to the idea of something's being observable-in-principle.

 It could be said that something as tiny as the electron could be observable in principle; except for the large problem that it's deemed to be a “theoretical entity” anyway.
 That is, besides mathematical structure (as well as theory), there would be nothing to observe even if we could observe it.
 On the other hand, we can say that a distant something in our solar system could be observed in principle.
-That may mean that this something isn't a theoretical entity.
+That may mean that this something isn't a theoretical entity at all.
 Well, in a sense, it is a kind of theoretical entity in that it hasn't actually been observed.
 Though being, say, a teapot, it could be observed if we were able to travel to the distant place it inhabits.
 (Let's forget the science here!)

 There's one clear problem for this observable/unobservable opposition.
-This is that there isn't always (or ever) a clear dividing line between observation-statements and theoretical statements.
+This is that there isn't always (or never) a clear dividing line between observation-statements and theoretical statements.
 That can be because observation-statements involve theory and theoretical statements involve (elements derivable from) observation.
 Still, whatever problems there are here, they're not as problematic as those statements about unprovable mathematical statements; and certainly not as problematic as our doubled-universe scenario.

-A similar problem arises (for anti-realism) when it comes to other minds.
+A similar problem arises for anti-realism when it comes to other minds.
 We can't observe the goings-on in other people's minds.
 Nonetheless, like electrons, we're led to acknowledge other minds because of the things we can indeed observe.
 However, in this case we still need to accept that behaviour (including speech and writing) isn't conclusive evidence for other minds.

 Is John Bald?

-There's also the problem of statements which involve vague concepts or references to vague states of affairs (if there can be such a thing!).
+There's also the problem of statements which involve vague concepts or references to vague states-of-affairs (if there can be such a thing!).
 Take the well-known case of whether a certain person is bald.

 To clarify with a statement: “John is bald.”
 This can certainly be said to have truth-conditions (which certain earlier examples didn't have).
 Nonetheless, in a certain sense, truth-conditions don't really help here.
-That is, we have access to John and to his head.
+That is, we have access to John and to John's head.
 What we don't have access to is whether or not it's true or false that he's bald.
 (I'm taking it here that someone can be bald even if they have a few hairs left.)
 Since it's already been said that truth-conditions aren't the problem, then perhaps we do have a problem with the “vague predicate” that is “bald”.

 Here we encounter problems covered by a sorties paradox.
 Can we ignore them for now?
 Perhaps we can.
 It can be said, for example, that we can make a stipulation as to what makes someone bald.
 (This is deemed to be problematic if taken as a sorties paradox.)
 We can say that anything less than 100 hairs constitutes baldness in a given male.
 Consequently it can be said that it's determinately true that John is bald or not bald (i.e., post-stipulation).